lucasturci/BrailleTextTranslator/README.md

 ## Aplication
 The translator's main purpose is to contribute as an accessibility tool.
 With this application, one could easily translate braille to text and then be able to translate it to audio, for example.
 Also, it would work as a teaching device, helping children to learn braille in an easier way.

+## Main objective

+## Description of input images

+## Description of steps

+1. Transform original image to binary matrix
+- Point operation: Thresholding

+2. Remove noise
+- Convolution using median filter

+3. Determine diameter D of a braille circle
+- It will be calculated as the median of the diamters of all the circles in the image plus a small Є

+4. Segment image into blocks
+- Each block corresponds to a single letter
+- The image will be segmented into a grid of cells with sizes 2\*D x 3\*D

+5. For each block, determine which letter it represents

+6. Insert corresponding letter on top of the block it represents